 Start an LCN

-They would benefit by getting rid of their waste wood for free as often it is just an expense or a bother for them.
+The benefit for the waste wood source is getting rid of their waste wood for free as often it is just an expense or a bother for them.

-For example, this could be a supermarket with a large parking lot, a food processing or packaging plant, a greenhouse or hydroponic grower, an animal breeder, a sports center, SPA, or school.
-This site ideally should also be able to provide or gain easy access to some compostables such as food waste, grass cuttings, or manure for the next step.
+You will need to find a place that has a building or awning to put the equipment as well as a need for the electricity, heating and/or cooling.
+For example this could be a supermarket with a large parking lot, a food processing or packaging place, a greenhouse, a hydroponic grower, an animal breeder, a sports center, SPA or school.
+This site ideally should be able to provide some compostables also such as food waste, grass cuttings or manure for the next step.

-Close to your conversion hub you will need one or more places where compost can be processed and added to the soil to improve plant growth and sequester the carbon, such as for growing food crops or ornamental plants such as flowers and trees.
-The biochar that the conversion hub produces will be used here.
+You will need one or more places where compost can be made and applied to the ground to grow food.
+The biochar that comes out from the conversion hub will be sent here.

-They would benefit via a financial ROI, social benefit, climate impact or increased reputation capital.
+Managers of Climate Funds would benefit via a financial ROI, social benefit, climate impact and/or increased reputation capital.